It’s that time of the year!! Predictions for Low-Code Development using RAD Platforms.

 - While RAD and low-code development platforms came to being to democratize app development and continue to do so, we will see more professional application developers join the bandwagon of using RAD platforms as a way to develop sophisticated enterprise applications.

 Scope of RAD Platforms

-- As professional developers get deeply involved with RAD, they will want to bring in best practices in app development, deployment and DevOps from their vast experiences into application lifecycle.
-They will push the borders of RAD to increase its scope to include features around DevOps integration, code Branching, automated testing, cloud deployment, real time integration etc.
+- As professional developers get deeply involved with RAD, they will want to bring in best practices in app development, deployment, and DevOps from their vast experiences into the application lifecycle.
+They will push the borders of RAD to increase its scope to include features around DevOps integration, code Branching, automated testing, cloud deployment, real-time integration, etc.